gristlabs/grist-help/help/lightweight-crm.md

 ## Setting other types

-In Grist, every columns has a type.
+In Grist, every column has a type.
 Often, the default of Text or Numeric is correct.
 For our "Date" column, a better type is Date.
 Click any cell in the "Date" column, and in the right panel, click into the "Column Type" dropdown and select "Date".
 If you'd like, you can also choose a different date format right below the type.